 Q: Doesn’t the ARLGP get my tax dollars to accept unwanted animals?

-A: No. The ARLGP is a private nonprofit organization that receives NO tax dollars or funding from the government, the United Way or “national” animal protection organizations like the ASPCA or HSUS.
+A: No. The ARLGP is a private nonprofit organization that receives NO tax dollars or funding from the government, the United Way or “national” animal protection organizations like the ASPCA, Best Friends or HSUS.
 Your local animal control agency is the mandated authority funded by your tax dollars that enforce animal control laws.

-Q: Can you guarantee that my pet will be adopted since I have to pay a fee?
+Q: Can you guarantee that my pet will be adopted?

 Q: Will I be charged a fee if I choose to take my pet home?

-A: No. If during your intake session you choose to take your pet home, you will not be charged an admissions fee.
+A: No. If during your intake session you choose to take your pet home, you will not be charged an admission fee.